Pro-unipotent harmonic actions and dynamical properties of $p$-adic cyclotomic multiple zeta values: Abstract

 \section{Abstract}

-This is a second paper of foundations of our study of pro-unipotent harmonic actions and $p$-adic cyclotomic multiple zeta values, which follows \cite{I-2}. $p$-adic cyclotomic multiple zeta values depend on the choice of a number of iterations of the crystalline Frobenius of the pro-unipotent fundamental groupoid of $\mathbb{P}^{1} \setminus \{0,\mu_{N},\infty\}$, according to the definition of \cite{I-1}.
-We study how the iterated Frobenius depends on its number of iterations in the context of \cite{I-2}.
-We prove equations which we call the iteration equations for the harmonic Frobenius and the fixed-point equation for the harmonic Frobenius, and we deduce new results on the computation of $p$-adic cyclotomic multiple zeta values.
+$p$-adic cyclotomic multiple zeta values depend on the choice of a number of iterations of the crystalline Frobenius of the pro-unipotent fundamental groupoid of $\mathbb{P}^{1} - \{0,\mu_{N},\infty\}$.
+In this paper we study how the iterated Frobenius depends on the number of iterations, in relation with the computation of $p$-adic cyclotomic multiple zeta values in terms of cyclotomic multiple harmonic sums.
+This provides new results on that computation and the definition of a new pro-unipotent harmonic action.

 This is Part I-3 of \emph{$p$-adic cyclotomic multiple zeta values and $p$-adic pro-unipotent harmonic actions}.